Radiohead: 2017–2021: Hiatus and reissues

 Radiohead were nominated for the Rock and Roll Hall of Fame in 2017, their first year of eligibility.
 They were nominated again in 2018 and inducted in March 2019.
 Though Jonny Greenwood and Yorke were uninterested in the event, Selway and O'Brien attended and made speeches.
 The singer David Byrne, one of Radiohead's formative influences, gave a speech praising Radiohead's musical and release innovations, which he said had influenced the whole industry.

 In June 2019, several hours of recordings made by Radiohead during the OK Computer period leaked online.
 In response, Radiohead made them available to purchase online as MiniDiscs [Hacked], with all proceeds to the environmentalist group Extinction Rebellion.
-In December, Radiohead made their discography available free on YouTube.
+In December, Radiohead added their discography to YouTube.
 The following January, they launched the Radiohead Public Library, an online archive of their work, including music videos, live performances, artwork and the 1998 documentary Meeting People Is Easy.
 Radiohead suspended their online content for Blackout Tuesday on 2 June, protesting racism and police brutality.

 In 2017, Selway released his third solo work, the soundtrack to the film Let Me Go.
 Jonny Greenwood was nominated for an Academy Award for Best Original Score for his fifth collaboration with Anderson, Phantom Thread (2017), and scored his second film by Lynne Ramsay, You Were Never Really Here (2018).
 Yorke released his first feature film soundtrack, Suspiria (2018), and his third solo album, Anima (2019), backed by a short film directed by Anderson.
-In 2020, O'Brien released his debut solo album, Earth, under the moniker EOB.
+In 2020, O'Brien released his debut solo album, Earth.
 He had been writing songs for years, but found they did not fit Radiohead.
-In April, to compensate for the lack of performances during the COVID-19 pandemic, Radiohead began streaming old concert films on YouTube on a weekly basis.
+In April, to compensate for the lack of performances during the COVID-19 pandemic, Radiohead streamed archival concert films on YouTube.

-Radiohead abandoned plans to tour in 2021 due to the COVID-19 pandemic.
+Radiohead abandoned plans to tour in 2021 due to the pandemic.
 In November, they released Kid A Mnesia, an anniversary reissue compiling Kid A, Amnesiac and previously unreleased material.
 It was promoted with download singles and videos for the previously unreleased tracks "If You Say the Word" and "Follow Me Around".
 Plans for an art installation based on the albums were cancelled due to logistical problems and the pandemic.
 Instead, Radiohead created a free digital experience, Kid A Mnesia Exhibition, for PlayStation 5, macOS and Windows.